-Global and local experiences are a hallmark of the program.
+Global and local experiences are a hallmark of the traditional, residential program.

 Fellows step away from daily deadlines and gain new perspectives through travel with their Knight-Wallace colleagues.
 Our news tours are designed to provide a broader context to the political, social and economic forces that shape newsroom coverage and story selection.